Verified Performance

 Saved per 1K Records

-* All measurements verified with tiktoken cl100k_base tokenizer
+Token counts verified with tiktoken cl100k_base (GPT-4o/Claude tokenizer)

 Benchmark Methodology